mojishoki/Coagent-Networks-Revisited/README.md

 In other words, we have a Feedforward Options Network.
 Otherwise, we have a Hierarchical Option Critic.

-For example, the following code will run the <1, 1, 1> FON which is analyzed in Figure 5 in the paper.
+For example, the following code will run the <1, 1, 1> FON which is shown in Figure 5 in the paper.
 ```bash
 python hoc.py --noptions=[1,1] --seed 1 --nruns 5 --nepisodes 50000
 ```